2024 Lumut mid-air collision

 On 23 April 2024 at 09:32 MYT, two Royal Malaysian Navy helicopters – an AgustaWestland AW139 and a Eurocopter Fennec – collided over the Malaysian town of Lumut during a military parade rehearsal celebrating the 90th anniversary of the Royal Malaysian Navy.
 Ten people – seven on the AW139 and three on the Fennec – were killed.
 There were no survivors.
 Malaysian investigators determined the crash was caused by pilot error.

 Background

 Lumut, a town in the western Malaysian state of Perak, is the headquarters of the Royal Malaysian Navy.

 Collision

 The collision occurred during a military parade rehearsal to commemorate the upcoming 90th anniversary of the Navy.
-During a demonstration, one helicopter clipped the other's rotor, causing both to lose control and end up crashing within the grounds of the Lumut Naval Base.
+Based on normal parade procedures, aircraft will perform a tactical fly past at the same time ground parade units perform "general salute, present arms!".
+During the demonstration, one helicopter clipped the other's rotor, causing both to lose control and crashed within the grounds of the Lumut Naval Base.
 The AW139 crashed near the stairs of the Naval Base Stadium while the Fennec crashed near a swimming pool.
 Both aircraft suffered total hull loss upon impact.

+Cause

+Malaysian investigators determined the crash was caused by pilot error.